-I am a Lecturer in Psychology at University of Suffolk.
+I am a Senior Lecturer in Psychology at London Metropolitan University.
 I am also an Adjunct Assistant Professor at the City College of New York, CUNY.
 I hold a PhD in psychology from De Montfort University, UK.
 My doctoral dissertation explored non-binary gender identities and language.

 My research interests include: language, gender, and sexuality; queer theory; assemblage theory; and corpus linguistics.
 While based in psychology, my research is inherently interdisciplinary, drawing from sociology, linguistics, and sociolinguistics.
 I am a member of the International Partnership for Queer Youth Resilience (INQYR) UK Regional Network.

 I am originally from Colombia, and moved to the US at the age of 16.
 After graduating from California State University Long Beach with a BA in human development, I moved to South Korea – and then Japan – to teach English as a second language.
 After almost three years in Asia, I moved to New York City to complete an MA in general psychology at The City College of New York, where my love for language(s), LGBTQ+ studies, teaching, and research intensified.

 I am also passionate about language(s), photography, gardening, drawing, traveling, music, running, cooking, cats, and social justice.

 Please get in touch if you would like to collaborate!
 I am based in London.